 We’ve said it many times thus far, but divorce is a process.
 It is, however, one that ends.
 Stuck in the middle, it’s easy to become consumed and lose sight of what comes next.
 There’s nothing wrong with simply wanting to get this over and done with and move on.
 At the same time, it’s never too early to consider the next step.

-What comes next?
 The whole point of divorce is to move forward.
 Sometimes it’s enough just to move away from a negative situation.
-But what you’re heading towards is also important.
+But what you’re heading toward is also important.
 A light at the end of the tunnel can be a huge motivating factor.

 Getting a divorce doesn’t automatically impact financial agreements you and your spouse entered into while married.
 If you don’t take steps to make sure these obligations are covered, it can negatively impact your credit.

-If you have children, custody arrangements may play into your post-marriage life.
+If you have children, custody arrangements and parenting plans also play into your post-marriage life.
 And all of this is just the beginning.

 8) Talk To An Attorney Early

-This is vague and general and only provides a wider view of how to prepare for the dissolution of marriage.
+This is vague and general and only provides a wider view of how to prepare for divorce.
 But if you enlist the services of an attorney to review your case, he or she can provide you with divorce specific legal advice tailored to your situation.

 In many cases, the earlier you do this, the better.
 If you’re considering divorce, you may want to consult with an attorney well in advance of any legal action.
 Maybe even before you discuss the specifics with your spouse.